Title of statistical activity: Statistical register of agricultural holdings

 Number of animals – number of cattle, pigs, sheep, goats, poultry, beehives, fur animals.

 Standard output – monetary value of gross agricultural production at farm-gate price corresponding to the average situation in an agricultural activity and which is calculated on the basis of crop area, number of livestock and standard output coefficients.

 Type of farming – determined on the basis of the share of the standard output by product type in the total standard output of the holding.

-Utilised agricultural area – area utilised in the reference year by agricultural holdings for agricultural production or maintained in good agricultural and environmental condition (incl. arable land, permanent grassland, fruit and berry plantations, nurseries and kitchen gardens).
+Utilised agricultural area – area utilised in the reference year for agricultural production or maintained in good agricultural and environmental condition (incl. arable land, permanent grassland, fruit and berry plantations, nurseries and kitchen gardens).